 - Gathering information: Usually this stage can be divided into two parts.

 b.
 Making a to-do list: In the process of summarizing the financial details, the mediator might ask for some additional information.
-If needed, they will also guide you on how to procure it.
+If needed, they will guide you on how to procure it.

 The partners, who have all the information handy, might want to rush through this stage, but it is the mediator’s job to make sure that both parties are aware of all the facts and agree with the way they are summarized.

-- Finding the best interests: After acquiring all the necessary information and understanding the situation, the mediator asks each partner to list out their individual expectations from the settlement process.
+- Finding the best interests: After acquiring all necessary information and understanding the situation, the mediator asks each partner to list out their individual expectations from the settlement process.
 This will help the mediator to frame a settlement that is in favor of both the partners.
-As it is not always possible to mediate a settlement that can satisfy all the expectations, the partners must be ready to compromise in some areas.
-The mediator focuses on bringing a compromise on the most important interests.
+As it is not always possible to mediate a settlement that can satisfy all expectations, the partners must be ready to compromise in some areas.
+The mediator focuses on reaching compromise on the most important interests.
 You may have these sessions separately with the mediator or along with your spouse.

 - Negotiations: Here, the wife and husband work on addressing their most important issues.
 The mediator helps the couple to work out the possible options and scenarios and narrow down to the ones that will work best for both the partners.
 At the end of the negotiations stage, the partners will be able to reach a consensus.

 - Conclusion: This is the last stage of the divorce mediation process.
-Once both the parties have found a common ground, the mediator prepares a settlement agreement and circulates it to both the parties to review with their attorneys.
-The agreement contains a summary of all the essential points, which are the outcome of the mediation process.
+Once both parties have found common ground, the mediator prepares a settlement agreement and circulates it to both parties to review with their attorneys.
+The agreement contains a summary of all essential points, which are the outcome of the mediation process.
 It is submitted to the court as a part of the dissolution of marriage on no-fault grounds.

 If the couple fails to agree with the negotiation process, or if they have reached an impasse, the mediator might recommend another session.
 It is up to the partners to agree or decline.
 If they refuse, the court interferes and settles the divorce case in a series of trials.